 2. Mild to moderate overbite: the benefits of early orthodontic treatment to address a mild-to-moderate overbite are questionable at best.
 Multiple studies and large systematic reviews showed that there is little to no benefit of early orthodontic treatment to correct an increased overbite.
 For that reason, early orthodontic treatment should be avoided in these cases unless there is an associated trauma risk or breathing problems.

 3. Spacing: spacing between teeth is actually a good thing and should not be addressed until all permanent teeth grow

 If my child gets braces at a young age, will he/she need braces again in the future?

 Most likely yes.
 Early orthodontic treatment is often referred to as Phase I orthodontic treatment, indicating that Phase II treatment will be needed once most or all permanent teeth grow.
 This means that in totality, your child will wear braces for a longer time, thus increasing the cost and potential side effects of orthodontic treatment.
 This is the main reason why early orthodontic treatment should be avoided unless there is a clear indication for it.

+My dentist recommended an expander for my child.
 What are expanders anyway?
 Do they work?

 Palatal expanders are appliances that are used to widen the upper jaw.
 Expanders are very effective and can be extremely beneficial if used in the right scenario (crossbite or underdeveloped upper jaw).
 Expanders, however, are not as effective to address dental crowding if there is no crossbite present.
 In these cases, the expansion achieved is almost completely lost a few months after finishing the treatment.